 Annual Mean Atmospheric Temperature

-Section 12.4.3.2 of the AR5 assessed that there is high confidence in the overall pattern of projected end of 21st century tropospheric temperature change and that it is very likely that some of the largest warming will occur in the northern high latitudes.
+Section 12.4.3.2 of AR5 assessed that there is high confidence in the overall pattern of projected end of 21st century tropospheric temperature change and that it is very likely that some of the largest warming will occur in the northern high latitudes.
 They further assessed that proportionately larger warming is likely to occur in the tropical upper troposphere than at the tropical surface, but with medium confidence owing to the relatively large observational uncertainties and contradictory analyses regarding model accuracy in simulating tropical upper tropospheric temperature trends.

 [START FIGURE 4.22 HERE]